The process

 Upload your source material

-Drop in one or more PDFs — lecture slides, textbook chapters, handwritten notes scanned to PDF, study guides, whatever you have.
+Upload PDFs or images of your course content — lecture slides, textbook chapters, handwritten notes scanned to PDF, study guides, whatever you have.
 The more material you provide, the better the output.

 AI extracts what matters